elunna/hackem/hackem_changelog.md

     - ALSO - the odds are high that it comes with its owner...

 ### New artifacts
+- [x] Balmung
+    - (destruction proof, but destroys armor like a boss
 - [x] Bat from Hell
     - Rogues no longer receive this as a guaranteed sacrifice gift.
+- [x] Bradamante's Fury
+- [x] Carnwennan
+- [x] Chains of Malcanthet
+    - Currently cannot wish for.
+    - Changed to target Angels instead of demons
+- [x] Circe's Witchstaff
+    - Changed to a STAFF_OF_MATTER;
+    - poly attack upped to 10%; can change enemies into pigs or feral hogs.
 - [x] Deathsword
     - Barbs no longer receive this as a guaranteed sacrifice gift.
     - Deathsword causes hostility from humans
     - Deathsword occasionally knocks the opponents unconscious.
     - Changed from targeting vs Human to vs cross-aligned.
+- [x] Deluder
+    - Wizards no longer receive this as a guaranteed sacrifice gift.
 - [x] Deep Freeze
     - freezes the ground and summons freeze spheres.
     - Only Ice Mages can invoke this.
-- [x] Firewall
+- [x] Disrupter
-    - Changed into a Staff of Divination
-    - Firewall can generate Fire elementals (moved from Candle)
-    - Only Flame Mages can invoke this.
+    - Switched Disrupter from being a priest sac gift to being Undead Slayer sac gift.
+    - Disrupter causes hostility to undead.
 - [x] Doomblade
     - Deals an extra d19 to make up for solid +10
     - Shows an appropriate message for tiny monsters.
+- [x] Drowsing Rod (Hack'EM)
+    - (Staff of Healing)
+    - Attacks with a 25% chance of sleep gas from the head of the staff - so breathless monsters are not affected.
+    - Grants sleep res
+    - Healer's first sac gift.
 - [x] Elfrist
     - Warns against elves.
     - Elfrist causes hostility to elves
+- [x] Firewall
+    - Changed into a Staff of Divination
+    - Firewall can generate Fire elementals (moved from Candle)
+    - Only Flame Mages can invoke this.
+- [x] Gauntlets of Defense (Monk sac gift)
+- [x] Gleipnir
+- [x] Gungnir
+    - Upped to +20 tohit, +1d12 from dnh.
+    - When a player creates Gungnir, it now converts to an atgeir (type of spear)
+- [x] Hand Grenade of Antioch
+    - This will not be lit accidentally by sources of fire!
+- [x] Imhullu
+- [x] Luckblade (already in evil)
+- [x] Luckless Folly
+- [x] Master Sword, The
+    - +3 to-hit and +1d3 dmg)
+    - Was a "named" silver long sword in the village level,
+    - shoots magic missiles when you are at full health?
+    - 10% chance of melee magic missile attack
+    - Cannot be wished for.
+- [x] Mirrorbright
+    - Mirrorbright no longer hinders spell-casting.
+    - Healers no longer receive Mirrorbright as a sacrifice gift, they get the Drowsing Rod instead.
+- [x] Mortality Dial
+    - Was COLD_IRON in splice, but made it silver.
+    - Cancels trolls and zombies from reviving.
+- [x] Mouser's Scalpel (slashem-up)
+    - a rapier which gives +5 to-hit bonus and +1 to-damage.
+Since rapiers are not randomly generated, one can only find a naturally generated Mouser's Scalpel in Grund's Stronghold.
+- [x] Mystic Eyes (Previously known as Lenses of Death Perception)
+    - Grants DeathVision
+    - As long as the wearer is not blind, they deal double damage, but constantly hallucinate.
+    - Grants searching.
+    - Deathvision's double damage is applied everywhere it should be (including spells/wands/
+- [x] Origin
+    - The spellboosting mechanic wasn't implemented in splice, so I just changed it to a STAFF_OF_ESCAPE.
+- [x] Plague
+- [x] Poseidon's Trident
+- [x] Pridwen
+    - Also grants STABLE.
 - [x] Quick Blade
+- [x] Reaper (Yeoman)
+- [x] Serpent's Tongue (Necro)
+    - Change to a parazonium, gets +d5 tohit
 - [x] Skullcrusher
     - Replaced Keolewa with Skullcrusher.
-- [x] Reaper (Yeoman)
-- [x] Holy Spear of Light (Renamed to just Spear of Light)
+- [x] Spear of Light (Renamed from the Holy Spear of Light)
     - Spear of Light causes hostility from undead
+- [x] Sword of Balance
+    - Conveys "extreme stability" (hurtling resistance)
+- [x] Sunspot
 - [x] Sword of Justice
     - Yeoman no longer receive this as a guaranteed sacrifice gift.
     - changed to broadsword
-- [x] Sword of Balance
-    - Conveys "extreme stability" (hurtling resistance)
-- [x] Plague
-- [x] Serpent's Tongue (Necro)
+- [x] The End
-    - Change to a parazonium, gets +d5 tohit
+    - Changed to Chaotic.
 - [x] Thiefbane (One-eye sam)
     - Revamped thiefbane: No longer targets humans, so now the player can wield it if lucky enough to get if off of Sam.
     - Now a two-handed sword (from Un), +d5 to-hit, +1 dmg
     - Changed Thiefbane to platinum so elves can wield it.
     - Raised to 10% beheading, will be
     - Cancels thiefs and covetous
     - Protects from thievery and seduction.
     - Moved from chaotic to non-aligned.
-- [x] Disrupter
-    - Switched Disrupter from being a priest sac gift to being Undead Slayer sac gift.
-    - Disrupter causes hostility to undead.
-- [x] Mirrorbright (Healer)
-    - Removed Deluder from being a Healer sac gift.
-It clashes with their quest artifact being 2-handed.
-    - Mirrorbright no longer hinders spell-casting.
-- [x] Deluder
-    - Wizards no longer receive this as a guaranteed sacrifice gift.
-- [x] Whisperfeet (Tourist sac gift)
-- [x] Gauntlets of Defense (Monk sac gift)
-- [x] Luckblade (already in evil)
-- [x] Werebane (already in evil)
-- [x] The Master Sword
-    - +3 to-hit and +1d3 dmg)
-    - Was a "named" silver long sword in the village level,
-    - shoots magic missiles when you are at full health?
-    - 10% chance of melee magic missile attack
-    - Cannot be wished for.
-- [x] Balmung
-    - (destruction proof, but destroys armor like a boss,
-- [x] Bradamante's Fury
-- [x] Carnwennan
-- [x] Chains of Malcanthet
-    - Currently cannot wish for.
-    - Changed to target Angels instead of demons
-- [x] Circe's Witchstaff
-    - Changed to a STAFF_OF_MATTER;
-    - poly attack upped to 10%; can change enemies into pigs or feral hogs.
-- [x] The End:
-    - Changed to Chaotic.
-- [x] Gleipnir
-- [x] Gungnir
-    - Upped to +20 tohit, +1d12 from dnh.
-    - When a player creates Gungnir, it now converts to an atgeir (type of spear)
-- [x] Imhullu
-- [x] Luckless Folly
-- [x] Origin
-    - The spellboosting mechanic wasn't implemented in splice, so I just changed it to a STAFF_OF_ESCAPE.
-- [x] Pridwen
-    - Also grants STABLE.
-- [x] Poseidon's Trident
 - [x] Thunderstruck (previously known as Sonicboom)
     - Increased attack to AD_LOUD(5, 20) - gotta make up for the item loss.
     - Destroys glass, ruby, sapphire, crystal, diamond golems?
     - Added 25% chance of sonic beam shooting out.
-- [x] Sunspot
-- [x] Mortality Dial
-    - Was COLD_IRON in splice, but made it silver.
-    - Cancels trolls and zombies from reviving.
-- [x] Hand Grenade of Antioch
-    This will not be lit accidentally!
-- [x] Mystic Eyes (Previously known as Lenses of Death Perception)
-    - Grants DeathVision
-    - As long as the wearer is not blind, they deal double damage, but constantly hallucinate.
-    - Grants searching.
-    - Deathvision's double damage is applied everywhere it should be (including spells/wands/
-- [x] Mouser's Scalpel (slashem-up)
-    - a rapier which gives +5 to-hit bonus and +1 to-damage.
-Since rapiers are not randomly generated, one can only find a naturally generated Mouser's Scalpel in Grund's Stronghold.
-- [x] Drowsing Rod (Staff of Healing)
+- [x] Wallet of Perseus
-    - A Hack'EM original!
-    - Attacks with a 25% chance of sleep gas from the head of the staff - so breathless monsters are not affected.
-    - Grants sleep res
-    - Healer's first sac gift.
-- [x] Replaced the Bag of the Hesperides with wallet of perseus
+    - Replaces the Bag of the Hesperides (from Evil)
     - Keeps MC1 and oilskin properties, can wish for.
+- [x] Werebane (already in evil)
+- [x] Whisperfeet (Tourist sac gift)

 ### Quest Artifacts: